kosehy/rezero_text_to_audio/README.md

 - [ ] You should make multiple commits to your Github repository over the course ofthe project, and your commit messages should be dignified and descriptive.
 - [ ] You should work socially to some extent by discussing your project with othercadets, whether it be to ask for advice or to show off your work.
 ## Bonus part
-- [ ] Create a new git branch every time you start working on a new feature, and thenmerge it into the master branch when done.
+- [ ] Create a new git branch every time you start working on a new feature, and then merge it into the master branch when done.
-- [ ] Make the program look beautiful with great front-end design or terminal colors andformatting.
+- [ ] Make the program look beautiful with great front-end design or terminal colors and formatting.
-- [ ] For maximum credit, add 5 additional "features" or improvements on top of thebare mininum functioning program.
+- [ ] For maximum credit, add 5 additional "features" or improvements on top of the bare mininum functioning program.
-- [ ] Use the gaming computers at the back of Zone 3 to ensure that your setup instruc-tions also work on a guest account of a Windows operating system.
+- [ ] Use the gaming computers at the back of Zone 3 to ensure that your setup instructions also work on a guest account of a Windows operating system.
 ## Dependencies
 * Python3
 * scrapy
 * pydub
 * gtts
 ## Installation
 For instructions and/or greater detail refer to the instruction.ipynb
 ## Usage